Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Introduction

-Since 6-DoF grasp detection task requires 3D geometric reasoning, the majority of approaces process 3D data.
-The advent of deep point cloud feature extractors, such as PointNet \cite{Pointnet2017} and PointNet++ \cite{Pointnet++2017}, has promoted investigation into grasp detection from point cloud input \cite{pointnetGPD2019, 6dofGraspNet2019, s4g2020, GDN2020, pointnet++grasp2020, ContactGraspNet2021}.
-The point cloud is preferable due to its more immediate accessibility compared to other 3D data formats (e.g., meshes, voxels).
-However, the geometric information is veiled since point clouds are unordered.
-Lost structure must be extracted using methods such as hierarchical grouping and/or geometry-based sampling \cite{Pointnet++2017}.
-Empirically, point clouds have poor scaling; computational cost soars as the input cardinality increases \cite{Randla-net2020}.
-Consequently, point cloud grasp detection approaches require further preprocessing to limit point cloud cardinality.
+Based on the premise that 6-DoF grasp detection requires 3D geometric reasoning, the majority of approaces process 3D data.
+Deep point cloud feature extractors, such as PointNet \cite{Pointnet2017} and PointNet++ \cite{Pointnet++2017}, support grasp detection from point cloud input \cite{pointnetGPD2019, 6dofGraspNet2019, s4g2020, GDN2020, pointnet++grasp2020, ContactGraspNet2021}.
+The preference for point clouds is due to their more immediate accessibility compared to other 3D data formats (e.g., meshes, voxels).
+However, geometric information is lost as point clouds are unordered.
+Recovering lost structure involves methods such as hierarchical grouping and/or geometry-based sampling \cite{Pointnet++2017}.
+Further, point clouds have poor scaling; computational cost soars as input cardinality increases \cite{Randla-net2020}.
+Point cloud grasp detection approaches also involve preprocessing to limit point cloud cardinality.
 Methods include segmentation \cite{6dofGraspNet2019, pointnetGPD2019} and downsampling \cite{s4g2020}, which may introduce segmentation error \cite{ContactGraspNet2021} or discard critical information.
-In addition, point cloud methods could produce biased results due to imbalanced point distributions.
+Point cloud methods may produce biased results due to point distribution imbalance.
 Observations in \S\ref{sec:visResults} show that small objects tend to be ignored.

-\paragraph{Contribution} In contrast, this paper explores 6-DoF grasp generation from monocular RGB-D (2.5D) input.
-It proposes \textbf{a new single-view grasp generation method, named \textit{\netName (\netNameS)},} inspired by object pose estimation research \cite{perspectiveNet2019, centerPose2022} and advances in top-down {\SE2} grasping \cite{gknet2021}.
-The method first uses a convolutional neural network (CNN) to detect the 2D perspective projection of a set of predefined 3D keypoints in the gripper frame.
+\paragraph{Contribution} This paper explores 6-DoF grasp generation directly from monocular RGB-D (2.5D) input.
+It proposes \textbf{a new single-view grasp generation method, named \textit{\netName (\netNameS)},} inspired by object pose estimation \cite{perspectiveNet2019, centerPose2022} and advances in top-down {\SE2} grasping \cite{gknet2021}.
+The method first uses a convolutional neural network (CNN) to predict the 2D perspective projection of a set of predefined 3D keypoints in the gripper frame.
 A Perspective-n-Point (\PnP) algorithm then recovers the 3D grasp poses from established 2D-3D correspondences.

 \textbf{To generate sufficiently rich and dense training data, we construct a primitive shape dataset with continuously parameterized and densely sampled grasp families}.
 The tactic leverages the simple, closed-form nature of primitive object geometry to simplify specification of the feasible grasp pose distribution.
 Once the distribution is defined, sampling involves generating a uniform cover of the feasible grasp set.
 This overcomes the sampling insufficiency of randomized sampling methods and related sample-based grasp labeling strategies applied to arbitrary objects \cite{sampleInvest}.
 Using primitive shapes also provides a principled way to evaluate both accuracy and diversity of the predicted set.
 While primitive shapes may seem limiting, PS-CNN \cite{ps2022} observed that common household objects are similar to primitive shapes or contain primitive shape parts.
 PS-CNN achieves top 6-DOF grasping performance by recognizing primitive shape regions.
 Its drawback is a time-consuming 3D model fitting process for dense grasp generation.
 Based on these findings, we conjecture that models trained on primitive shape datasets can extrapolate to realistic objects, which is supported by physical experiment outcomes in \S \ref{sec:phyExp}.